Are you neglecting 2/3 of the solution?

 Eccentric and concentric actions use different motor strategies, so it’s possible to strengthen one without significantly strengthening the other.

 Eccentric actions tend to strengthen the distal portions of a muscle more so than the middle portion of the muscle belly.
 (It’s not bro science, look it up.)
-They also tend to recruit less muscle fibers but a greater proportion of fast-twitch fibers.
+They also tend to recruit fewer muscle fibres but a greater proportion of fast-twitch fibres.

 1. Eccentric work strengthens the tendons more than concentric and isometric actions.
 Stronger tendons mean a greater overall strength potential and a lower risk of injury.

-2. Eccentric work increases your capacity to recruit fast-twitch muscle fibers.
+2. Eccentric work increases your capacity to recruit fast-twitch muscle fibres.
 The better you become at recruiting these, the more easily you can gain strength and power.

 3. Doing controlled submaximal eccentric work (slow eccentrics) improves motor learning and strengthens the body’s capacity to maintain optimal positions during your movements.
 This will make you more efficient, which means you’ll waste less energy in competition.

 4. Supramaximal eccentric work on the big basic movements will strengthen the core/stabilizer muscles.
 They also desensitize the Golgi Tendon Organs which are basically protective mechanisms preventing you from producing too much force.
 The more desensitized the GTOs are, the more force you can produce even without adding muscle mass.